Modelling Direct Messaging Networks with Multiple Recipients for Cyber Deception: Multi-party conversation generation

-\paragraph{Sampling the communication type} In order to develop realistic e-mail threads, 3 types of communication are modeled: \begin{enumerate}[label=(\roman*)] \item "new thread": starting a new conversation thread, \item "reply": replying in an existing conversation thread, \item "fwd": forwarding the existing communication to a new recipient. \end{enumerate} For each sender, we try to ensure the proportions of each communication type (new-thread, reply, fwd) in the rolling simulated content resembles the proportions of that sender from the training data.
+\textbf{Sampling the communication type} In order to develop realistic email threads, 3 types of communication are modeled: \begin{enumerate}[label=(\roman*)] \item "new thread": starting a new conversation thread, \item "reply": replying in an existing conversation thread, \item "fwd": forwarding the existing communication to a new recipient. \end{enumerate} For each sender, we try to ensure the proportions of each communication type (new-thread, reply, fwd) in the rolling simulated content resembles the proportions of that sender from the training data.
 The pseudocode for email type selection is provided in Appendix \ref{FirstAppendix}.

-\paragraph{E-mail thread generation} The detailed steps required to generate an event, consisting of (e-mail ID, communication type, thread ID, e-mail subject, e-mail body), assuming the e-mail sender and recipients are known, are detailed in Appendix \ref{e-mail thread algo}.
-E-mails with the same thread ID constitute a communication thread, with the message order within the tread implied by the ordering of the e-mail ID.
+\textbf{Email thread generation} The detailed steps required to generate an event, consisting of (email ID, communication type, thread ID, email subject, email body), assuming the email sender and recipients are known, are detailed in Appendix \ref{email thread algo}. emails with the same thread ID constitute a communication thread, with the message order within the tread implied by the ordering of the email ID.
 We make use of canned text where appropriate, by sampling from canned lists for greetings, salutations and for the message text for forwarded emails.
 Figure \ref{flowchart} gives a high level overview of the main components of the framework.\\